nohadrweesh/ckad-notes/02-Core Concepts/certification-tips-imperative.md

 Another way to do this is to save the YAML definition to a file and modify

-kubectl create deployment nginx --image=nginx--dry-run=client -o yaml > nginx-deployment.yaml
+kubectl create deployment nginx --image=nginx --dry-run=client -o yaml > nginx-deployment.yaml